Yousuf-CS/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Simple and easy implementations of AI algorithms
+Simple and easy implementations of AI algorithms in python